 Regardless of whether the software solution is made for healthcare professionals, patients, or caregivers, ensuring a seamless user experience is crucial for not only its success but also user satisfaction.
 A number of accessibility laws and guidelines, including WCAG and Section 508 of the Rehabilitation Act, have to be taken into consideration by software providers.

-A recent WHO study shows that healthcare digital solutions are not always accessible to all, so it is crucial to prioritize user experience to ensure everyone can easily navigate and utilize the end product.
+A recent WHO study shows that healthcare digital solutions are not always convenient to all, so it is crucial to prioritize user experience to ensure everyone can easily navigate and utilize the end product.
 Making your software compatible with assistive technologies such as screen readers or magnifiers can be a key factor in improving accessibility for all users.
-Additionally, consider extra accessibility testing.
+Additionally, consider extra testing for such matters.

 Data Security